gene-kira/Psychic-Mind/README.md

 with great power comes sacrifice

 what is wrong with AI ? human decisions are removed  that little part is where everything went wrong  trust  me  bro this is the time to worry when that point in time happens 4-9-2026

+BorgMemoryOrgan-19-  is a masterpiece  4-18-2026 1pm   Tested on Toxic Commandos game